(18th March 2013 – 20 miles)

-The night before, suspecting that I might have to make this decision, I had studied my guide-book for alternative routes only to find that it didn’t give any.
-So I consulted Mr Wainwright (whose book I was also carrying) and thankfully, he spoke of a low-level, bad weather alternative.
-It was roundabout, it was pretty boring, it entailed a lot of road walking and it added at least four miles to the day.
-But, short of wimping out altogether and catching a bus to Shap, I didn’t see that I had any choice.
+The night before, suspecting that I might have to make this decision, I had studied my Trailblazer guide-book for alternative routes.
+It didn’t give any.
+So I consulted Mr Wainwright (whose book I was also carrying) and thankfully, he spoke of a low-level, bad weather alternative to Shap.
+It was roundabout, it entailed a lot of road walking and it added at least four miles to the day.
+And compared to Kidsty Pike it sounded pretty boring.
+But, short of wimping out altogether and catching a bus to Shap, I didn’t see that I had a choice.

-There weren’t many people about; a couple of joggers and dog walkers but no distance walkers – mostly I had the path to myself.
+There weren’t many people about: a couple of joggers and dog walkers but no distance walkers.
 At Sandwick, I joined a small road and I was to walk on metalled roads for the rest of the day.

-There is not much to relate about day 4, I’m afraid.
-The walking was pleasant enough but an anti-climax after the previous day’s trials.
+There is not much to relate about Day 4, I’m afraid.
+The walking was pleasant enough but an anti-climax after the previous day’s excitement and trials.

-It was whilst nursing a (not very nice) pint at a (not very nice) pub in Pooley Bridge that I began to think, “well, that’s that then.
+It was whilst nursing a (not very nice) pint in a (not very nice) pub at Pooley Bridge that I began to think, “Well, that’s that then.
 I’ve failed.
-I’m way, way off the correct route.
-I’ve missed out on the day I was probably looking forward to the most; a whole new area of the Lake District to explore, an ascent of Kidsty Pike, views of Haweswater reservoir and the possibility of seeing the only wild Golden Eagle in England.* I might as well go home.”
-I did briefly think of jacking it all in, of catching a cab or bus up to Penrith and being home in time for a glass of wine, a spot of supper, a bit of telly and an early night.
-Sounded good and rather tempting.
+I’m way off the correct route.
+I’ve missed out on the day I was probably looking forward to the most: a whole new area of the Lake District to explore; an ascent of Kidsty Pike; views of Haweswater reservoir and the possibility of seeing the only wild Golden Eagle in England.* I might as well go home.”
+And I did think of jacking it all in, of catching a cab or bus up to Penrith and arriving home in time for a glass of wine, a spot of supper and a bit of telly.
+Which sounded good and rather tempting.

-But I pressed on and after leaving that (not very nice) pub and deciding to keep to small, quiet country lanes and eschewing a more direct but boggy cross-country route, my mood lifted and I actually began to enjoy myself.
+But I really, really didn’t want to abandon this walk and suppressing dark thoughts, I pressed on.
+After leaving that (not very nice) pub and deciding to keep to small, quiet country lanes and eschewing a more direct but boggy cross-country route, my mood lifted and I actually began to enjoy myself.

-I took a photo of a (not very nice) pastie I had bought in Patterdale (What?
+I took a photo of the (not very nice) pastie I ‘d bought in Patterdale (What?
 What?
 Yes – I took a photo of my pastie.
 What?) and munched as I walked.

 After leaving Pooley Bridge, I walked to the village of Askham,